RichM3/hangout/Z_MyConfig_Files.md

 -- then save and close file at top "x" and the editor in the terminal should update -- Also updated heroku env vars to match the RAILS_MASTER_KEY value so the dev env and prod env match - in the heroku dashboard

+Added code for the AWS Migrations and setup the account information in the storage.yml, credentials.yml and added the environment files in config folder